commonsguy/cwac-layouts/README.markdown

 Version
 -------
-This is version v0.3.0 of this module, meaning it is coming along nicely.
+This is version v0.4.0 of this module, meaning it is coming along nicely.

 Demo
 ----
-In the `demo/` sub-project you will find a `SimpleMirrorActivity` activity that demonstrates the use of `MirroringFrameLayout` and `Mirror`.
+In the `demo/` sub-project you will find a `SimpleMirrorActivity` activity and a `WebMirrorActivity` that each demonstrates the use of `MirroringFrameLayout` and `Mirror`.

 License
 -------